Jadev03/Audio-extractor-Chrome-Extension/Backend/GOOGLE_DRIVE_SETUP.md

 # Google Drive Folder ID (Required - where files will be uploaded)
 GOOGLE_DRIVE_FOLDER_ID=your_folder_id_here

+# User Number (1, 2, or 3) - determines which sheet to write to
+# User 1 → Sheet1, User 2 → Sheet2, User 3 → Sheet3
+USER_NUMBER=1

 # Note: GOOGLE_REFRESH_TOKEN is NOT needed in .env
 # It will be generated automatically during first-time OAuth setup